NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

 HPXML Foundation Walls
 **********************

-Each wall surface attached to a foundation space is entered as an ``/HPXML/Building/BuildingDetails/Enclosure/FoundationWalls/FoundationWall``.
+Each foundation wall surface is entered as an ``/HPXML/Building/BuildingDetails/Enclosure/FoundationWalls/FoundationWall``.
+Any wall surface in contact with the ground is considered a foundation wall.

   ==============================================================  ========  ============  ===========  =========  ==============  ====================================
   Element                                                         Type      Units         Constraints  Required   Default         Notes